matthiasGmayer/structural-independence-typst/main.typ

 $
 distributionstimes := {P : AS' -> RR |& P "is a probability measure,"\
 &(U_i)_(i in I) "is an independent family w.r.t."
 P \
 &"and" P "is absolutely continuous w.r.t."
-PP}
+PP " and vice versa"}
 $

 and ask when it is the case that